 Seams most stores here only stock 120 link chains, the expectation is you just rivet the chain to the link count you need… obvious really.
 I need 110 links and I can use the tool I have to break the chain and peen over the ends to join it back.

-So I picked up a 120 link VX-530 chain, same as I have on my zx9r.. should work well on the GPz1100, heaps lighter so the rolling weight of a chain should be considerably less and then add in the reduction in the sprockets….. now to find my chain riveting tool!
+So I picked up a 120 link VX-530 chain, same as I have on my zx9r.. should work well on the GPz1100, heaps lighter so the rolling weight of a chain should be considerably less and then add in the weight reduction of the sprockets….. now to find my chain riveting tool!

 Picture to follow of the completed project.